weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 > **setConsumeTimeout**(`timeout`): `ProducibleMessage`

-Sets the consumption timeout for the current message.
+Sets the consumption timeout for the message.

-The consumption timeout specifies the maximum amount of time allowed for a consumer to process the message before it is considered timed out.
-This feature is useful in managing system resources and preventing messages from being stuck indefinitely.

-The default consumption timeout is 0, which means there is no timeout set.
+If a consumer takes longer than this timeout to process the message, the message will be considered failed and may be retried.

 #### Parameters